crazychenz/a-team/README.md

     java -cp dist/clueless.jar ServerRun
     java -cp dist/clueless.jar ClientRun

+### Run Code With Arguments
+You can use argument to control the network config.
+The synopsis:

+    java -cp dist/clueless.jar ServerRun [--port PORT] [--backlog BACKLOG] [--address IP_ADDRESS]

+Example usage assuming you want to listen on 192.168.1.5:6543:

+    java -cp dist/clueless.jar ServerRun --port 6543 --address 192.168.1.5

+No arguments will default to backlog of 6, port of 2323, and address of 0.0.0.0 (any address).

 ## Python
 ### Start Service
 From a console, goto the py-src/clueless directory and run the following: